Organisational Structure of MSME

 Q2.
 What are the common types of organisational structures for MSMEs in India?

 Ans.
-Some common organisational MSME structure in India include functional, divisional, and matrix structures.
+Some common organisational MSME structures in India include functional, divisional, and matrix structures.
 A functional structure is based on departments like finance, marketing, and operations.
 A divisional structure is suitable for businesses with multiple product lines or geographical divisions.
 A matrix structure, which is frequently employed in project-based organizations, blends aspects of divisional and functional structures.

 Q3.
 How can I choose the right organisational structure for my MSME?